Johnstoncam/Johnstoncam/README.md

 ---

-## I was recently challenged to ask a wide variety friends, family and ex-colleagues the following question:
+## I was recently challenged to ask a variety of ex-colleagues, friends and family the following question:

-### "The good, the bad and the ugly, what three words would you used to describe me?"
+### "The good, the bad and the ugly: what three words would you used to describe me?"

 ![wordcloud](./img/wordcloud.png)